-There is something very rewarding and very satisfying about teaching ... watching students learn, develop and further their skills (in this case – all things navigational!).
-Although originally intended with youngsters (16+) undertaking their Duke of Edinburgh Award in mind, with limited resources of their own, it is open to anyone with a good level of fitness, a real desire to learn and a passion for the fells.
+There is something very rewarding and satisfying about teaching ... watching students learn, develop and further their skills (in this case – all things navigational!).
+Although originally intended with youngsters (16+) undertaking their Duke of Edinburgh Awards in mind, with limited resources of their own, it is open to anyone with a good level of fitness, a real desire to learn and a passion for the fells.
 The ratio of myself to the group is up to 1:4.
-This has been a learning curve for me too, I am always seeking ways to improve and fine tune the course, and thus have put a greater emphasis on pre-lesson homework.
-I genuinely do believe that I have come up with something very very special!.
+This has been a learning curve for me too, I am always seeking ways to improve and fine-tune the course, and thus have put a greater emphasis on pre-lesson homework.
+I genuinely do believe that I have come up with something special(?).

 Follow-Up Routes =

-This is in no way intended to replace any official course, but merely to give an introduction to the terminology and features of the hills; applying what is on the map, to what is on the ground.
-It is hoped to give confidence and, hopefully, inspiration to the participants.
+This is in no way intended to replace any official course, but merely to give an introduction to the terminology and features of the hills … applying what is on the map, to what is on the ground.
+It is hoped to give confidence and inspiration to the participants.
 They may well then wish to embark on a formal qualification(?).

 Kit requirements: Clothing and footwear appropriate for the hills are a mandatory requirement (ie. boots, waterproofs, warm fleece etc.).
 A packed lunch will also be needed.
-The only technical pieces of kit required are; a SILVA TYPE 4 compass (nothing more basic or nothing more fancy!) and a head-torch for the night navigation.
-The club owns plenty of spares of both that I can lend out.
-I will issue (in advance) everyone with a digital print out of the relevant area.
+The only technical pieces of kit required are: a SILVA TYPE 4 compass (nothing more basic or nothing fancier!) and a head-torch for night navigation.
+The club owns plenty of spares of both, that I can lend out.
+I will issue (in advance) everyone with a digital printout of the relevant area.
 I have also compiled some comprehensive training notes* that accompany each lesson.
-You may wish to buy your own OS map (the best maps on earth!), for your own personal reference and to kick-start your own collection.
-The maps covering the course are:- OL1, OL19, OL21, OL24 & 287 (additionally for practice routes: OL2, OL4 & OL18).
+You may wish to buy your own OS map (the best maps on earth!), for your personal reference and to kick-start your collection.
+The maps covering the course are: OL1, OL19, OL21, OL24 & 287 (additionally for practice routes: OL2, OL4 & OL18).
 If you own a GPS, then leave it at home … you won’t need it!